 Opinion » Column | Oct.
 15

-Duncan Hosie is a sophomore from Belvedere, Calif.
-He can be reached at firstname.lastname@example.org.
+Rebecca Kreutter is a Wilson School major from Singapore, Singapore.
+She can be reached at firstname.lastname@example.org.